Spore: Fungi

 Fungi commonly produce spores during sexual and asexual reproduction.
 Spores are usually haploid and grow into mature haploid individuals through mitotic division of cells (Urediniospores and Teliospores among rusts are dikaryotic).
 Dikaryotic cells result from the fusion of two haploid gamete cells.
 Among sporogenic dikaryotic cells, karyogamy (the fusion of the two haploid nuclei) occurs to produce a diploid cell.
 Diploid cells undergo meiosis to produce haploid spores.

 Classification of spores

-Spores can be classified in several ways:

-By spore-producing structure

-Fungi

-In fungi and fungus-like organisms (e.g. Pseudofungi), spores are often classified by the structure in which meiosis and spore production occurs.
-Since fungi are often classified according to their spore-producing structures, these spores are often characteristic of a particular taxon of the fungi.